 (SW10322 AS)

 454.1.6.5.3.2.3 Equalizers.
 If installed, an equalizer valve shall be a spring-loaded vertical check valve that will not allow direct suction on the equalizer line.
 Float valves are prohibited.
-The equalizer line inlet shall be installed at least 1 foot (305 mm) below the normal pool water level and the equalizer line inlet shall be protected by an ASME/ANSI A112.19.8 compliant cover/grate.
-The equalizer line shall be sized to handle the expected flow with a 2-inch (51 mm) minimum line size.
-Where an equalizer valve is not installed, the skimmer port may be plugged.
+If installed, the equalizer line outlet shall be installed at least 1 foot (305 mm) below the normal pool water level and the equalizer line outlet shall be protected by an ASME/ANSI A112.19.8 compliant cover/grate. .
+Any equalizer line shall be 2 inches or larger.

 (SW9929 AS)